00JCIV00/cova/docs/guides/parsing_analysis/arg_groups.md

         }),
     }
 };
 ```

 ## Usage & Help Messages
 If these groups are used, they will be shown in Usage and Help Messages.
 Their are two Format fields, `cova.Command.Config.group_title_fmt` and `cova.Command.Config.group_sep_fmt`, that can be used to customize how the groups are displayed.

 ## Parsing
-Argument Groups can also be used to mandate certain groups of Options are used by setting the `cova.Command.Custom.mandatory_opt_groups` field.
+Argument Groups can be used to mandate certain groups of Options are used by setting the `cova.Command.Custom.mandatory_opt_groups` field.

 Example:
 ```zig